nitilaksha1/Linux-Device-Driver-Scull-Buffer-/README.md

+## About:
+ScullBuffer is a character device, which provides a bounded buffer of fixed size to synchronize any number of producer and consumer processes.
+Scullbuffer implements the character device interface.
+Both producer and consumer processes for the buffer will first call open() to access the device.
+At end of their use of the device, they will call release() to indicate that the session has ended.
+The buffer will store multiple items, where each “item” will be a fixed size block of 32-Bytes.

+## Requirements:
+* A producer starts waiting (i.e. goes to sleep in the kernel) because the buffer is full and there are some consumer processes which still have the device open for reading.
+* Suppose that sometime later all these consumer processes release the device without removing an item from the buffer and no consumers that have scullbuffer open for reading are left; at this point, any waiting producers must be woken up (the value 0 will be returned to the producer process).
+* A consumer starts waiting (i.e. goes to sleep in the kernel) because the buffer is empty and there are some producer processes which still have the device open for writing.
+* Suppose that sometime later all these producer processes release the device without depositing an item into the buffer and no producers that have the device open for writing are left; at this point, any waiting consumers must be woken up (the value 0 will be returned to the consumer process)

 ## Running Instructions:
 * Make sure that the device is unloaded or the device with same name doesn't exist.
 Type "sudo ./scull_unload".
 * Load the scull buffer using command "sudo ./scull_load".
 This will create a device called /dev/scullbuffer.